Fact Check: Vaccine Fallacies Exposed

 - Some children are much more susceptible to vaccine-damage than others.
 Parents ought to ask questions before consenting to this potentially life-altering medical procedure.

-“Refusing or delaying vaccination puts their children at risk."
+“Refusing or delaying vaccination puts children at risk."

 This statement conceals the fact that vaccines themselves put children at risk through toxic ingredients like aluminum, which is FDA approved at 25mcg per day, though several vaccines contain 125+mcgs.
 Some say that aluminum and other ingredients are safe and natural, this is not the case.